cardboard-iguana/cardboard-iguana.com/log/2021-09-13-tryhackme-pre-security.md

 ### Layer 1: Physical

-This is where actual physical cabling lives — the layer of atoms and electricity.
+This is where actual physical cabling lives - the layer of atoms and electricity.

-I suppose that a hub would be a layer 1 device, since it’s just shuffling actual (electrical) packets.
+I suppose that a hub would be a layer 1 device, since it's just shuffling actual (electrical) packets.

 ## Packets & Frames